Joel-Mueller/HSLU_USAB/LearnFacts/Learn Facts SW12.md

 - After five people it is mostly repetition
 - Do it again

-Usabiltiy Walkthrough
+## What was difficult?

+Understanding that there are a lot of stages for testng, for example:
+1. Designablity (Some people have the wrong product right because nowbody buys it) -> wen want to understand the user need, we call this also pretotyping
+2. Test how it works, now it is prototyping, should be 10 Franks and the last one 100 Franks
+3. Test how it feels, for example visual design should be 1000 Franks

+## What was the highlight?

+Realizing that we have to do usability testing earlier than we thought, for example
+- Not the whole product and every case has to be thought out, only one scenario has to be ready
+- If you want to see if something works dont just figma right away, test it first with other things because the UI is just distracting when you are still figuring out how the product should work.
+- You can test with paper a lot before using figma and other design tools

+## What was the lowlight?

+Nothing

+## What advice can you give other students on this topic?
+By quote, by picture, by video?

+When I would meet a student, who wants to do usabiltiy testing, I would give him following walkthrough
+- Have a scenario first
 - You need a test person
 - You need a guide to talk to the person
 - You need someone to take notes or a camera
 - Maybe you need someone who changes the states
 - You need a person which changes the stages

-Test
-- Have a scenario first
 - A user shoudl talk a lot, if the person doen't talk a lot, you need to ask qeustion
 - As a guide just say the state but not press here or somkething else what do do

-## What was difficult?

-## What was the highlight?

-## What was the lowlight?

-## What advice can you give other students on this topic?
-By quote, by picture, by video?

 ## Open questions we would like to ask?